-The lack of conformal contact notably leads to very small contact patches that are not innately useful for pose estimation of cm-scale objects without additional nontrivial implementations of tactile exploration policies \cite{zhang2023high, suresh2022shapemap}, extensively training data-driven pose estimation frameworks with experimental or simulated data \cite{bauza2022tac2pose, suresh2023midastouch}, or integrating external vision sensors in a perception pipeline \cite{gao2023hand, izatt2017tracking}.
+The lack of conformal contact notably leads to small contact patches that are not innately informative for cm-scale objects without additional nontrivial implementations of tactile exploration policies \cite{zhang2023high, suresh2022shapemap}, data-driven pose estimation frameworks \cite{bauza2022tac2pose, suresh2023midastouch}, or integrating external vision sensors \cite{gao2023hand, izatt2017tracking}.
 While small contact patches may be acceptable for small, mm-scale, distinctly featured objects like screws and nuts, general real-world manipulation demands greater versatility and frequent interactions with larger objects.
 Limited conformal contact can also increase the difficulty of controlling the object.
 More compliance can be beneficial as it increases stiction and provides a larger margin of error for robots \cite{oller2023manipulation}.
 However, existing algorithms are poorly equipped to operate in the these regimes of large compliance.

-During object interactions, limited deformations of the contact interface also increase the difficulty of controlling object pose.
-With a small range for tolerating shear and torques, objects are much more likely to slip from contact, as interactions with the object closely resemble rigid body interactions \cite{oller2023manipulation}.
-In contrast, a more deformable sensor surface increases the area of stiction with the target object and provides a larger margin of error for robot manipulators through passive compliance, while also allowing a greater range of shear or torque before slip occurs.

-Although larger contact patches and deformations are highly desirable, they introduce some new challenges.
-Because the sensing membrane is compliant, deformation occurs beyond the contact patch with the object.
-It can be difficult to accurately detect which parts of the membrane are in contact with the object exclusively from sensing the membrane's deformation.
+Because deformation occurs beyond the contact patch, it is difficult to detect which parts of the membrane are in contact with the object exclusively from sensing the membrane's deformation.
 The soft materials used to fabricate these compliant sensing surfaces have highly nonlinear mechanical properties that are difficult to model accurately and compute in real time for larger deformations.